Politics of Oregon: Ideology

 A 2008 analysis by political statistician Nate Silver on states' political ideology noted that the state's conservatives were the most conservative of any state (more so than Utah or Tennessee) and that the state's liberals were more liberal than any state (more so than Vermont or D.C.).

 Political parties

-According to the state's election agency, as of October 2022, there were 2,976,195 registered voters in Oregon.
+According to the state's election agency, as of September 2022, there were 2,995,364 registered voters in Oregon.

-Oregon's Federal Representation
+Federal representation

-Oregon currently has 6 House districts In the 118th Congress, 4 of Oregon's seats are held by Democrats and 2 are held by Republicans.
-There are as follows:
+Oregon currently has six House districts.
+In the 119th Congress, five of Oregon's seats are held by Democrats and one is held by a Republican: